|Nutrition Facts (per serving)|

 In a small saucepan, heat the lard or vegetable shortening until it melts.
-If you prefer, use a small bowl and heat in microwave oven.
+If you prefer, use a small bowl and heat in a microwave oven.

 Heat oven to 400 F.

 Place lamb in the roasting pan or another oven-proof dish.
 (Traditionally, the Spanish use large, open clay dishes.)
 Rub the lamb with salt and baste with the melted lard.

 Place in oven to roast.
 Occasionally baste with large and turn until lamb is golden brown on the outside and meat is tender.

 Roast potatoes are a great accompaniment to this dish.
 To roast potatoes, peel 8-10 small potatoes and cut in half.
 Place in the roasting pan around the lamb.
 Baste with lard when you baste the lamb.